 - To notify the School of Law that you wish to be considered CSC funding, use the 'funding' section within the PhD online application form.
 To apply for our CSC award you will need to respond to the question within this section: ‘How do you intend to finance your studies at Queen Mary?’ by selecting the ‘I am a School of Law CSC applicant’ option from the drop down list provided.
 Without this notification, you will not be considered as a funding applicant, you will be treated as an applicant to our PhD programme only.

-- Short-listed candidates will be interviewed by telephone/Skype
+- Short-listed candidates will be interviewed by telephone/online in February 2021

-- Click here for more information about the CSC funding scheme.
+- Find out more about the CSC funding scheme.